cristianoliveira/funzzy.nvim/README.md

 # funzzy.nvim [![CI checks](https://github.com/cristianoliveira/funzzy.nvim/actions/workflows/on-push-main.yml/badge.svg)](https://github.com/cristianoliveira/funzzy.nvim/actions/workflows/on-push-main.yml)

+The plugin for running [funzzy](https://github.com/cristianoliveira/funzzy) the watcher inside of the Neovim.

-It is a Neovim plugin that allows you to watch for changes in files and directories and run shell commands when they happen.
-It allows you to configure custom tasks and commands for different directories or run arbitrary commands for the current working directory.
+This Neovim plugin allows you to watch for changes in files and directories and run shell commands when they happen.
+It can be configured to run custom tasks and commands for different directories or run arbitrary commands for the current working directory.

 ```txt
 FEATURES                                                  *funzzy-features*